egovernment/eregistrations/documentation/styles.md

 2. **Components** - *eregistrations/css/components* folder, contains all, reusable and non-reusable components files, such as *section-primary* or *container-with-nav*.
 3. **Legacy browser styles** - *eregistrations/css/legacy* folder, contains all css components files that need overriding for legacy browsers *(IE8-IE11)*.
 4. **Print** - base print css are directly in *eregistrations/css* (as basic files), and special print components are maintained in *eregistrations/css/components* (just like other reusable and non-reusable components)

-***

-### Conventions

-1. **No element id's** in css rules (in our application id's are set strictly for JS related functionalities).
-2. **Classnames in lower case dash convention** e.g. foo-bar *(not fooBar)*.
-3. **Functional Class Names** - specific element class names (of components and its items) based on their function.
-4. **Sub components classes names** should contain component class name and added after dash their own identifier e.g. .foo-bar*(component)* .foo-bar-sub*(sub-component)* (this may not be yet in all components - if found wrong sub-components names, ticket should be created and fix should be applied).
-4. **All prefixed properties are resolved** automatically (no need to add manually) with help of [this utility](https://github.com/medikoo/css-aid#css-aid) (there's a change we're move to more powerful autoprefixer at some point).
-5. **Use variables** - for colours and sizes, variables defined at beginning of *base.css* file should be used.
-[This utility](https://github.com/medikoo/css-aid#variables) is used for variables.
-6. **Vertical rhythm in layout (VR)** - whole layout needs to comply to this rule, see [article](http://24ways.org/2006/compose-to-a-vertical-rhythm/) (We confirm it with browser extensions, e.g. GridFox on Firefox or PixelPerfect for Chrome (for this use *grid-22.png* file, placed in *eregistrations/css folder*).
-7. **Css lint rules** - we use [this lint tool](https://github.com/medikoo/csslint-next)  it is based on [this tool](https://github.com/CSSLint/csslint).
-There's already a css lint scripts configured within eRegistrations project.

-***

 ### System specific styles